commerce-docs/devdocs-for-tests/get-started/create-integration.md

 *  Parse the request token response.
 The response contains an `oauth_token` and `oauth_token_secret`.

-*  Ask for a access token.
+*  Ask for an access token.
 The request token must be exchanged for an access token.
 Use the following API to get a request token from Magento:

    `POST /oauth/token/access`